AP24Git/OSINT-Research-Geo-analysis/README.md

 # Geopolitical & Geoeconomic OSINT Research
 A repository for projects, methodologies, and tools related to OSINT analysis, with a focus on Geopolitical and Geoeconomic trends.
 ## Repository Structure
-/Projects # Contrains individual OSINT investigation reports and data /Methodologies # Templates and frameworks for analysis (e.g., PIR, Intelligence Requirements) /Tools # Scripts and utilities for data collection and processing
+/Projects # Contains individual OSINT investigation reports and data /Methodologies # Templates and frameworks for analysis (e.g., PIR, Intelligence Requirements) /Tools # Scripts and utilities for data collection and processing
 ## Skills & Tooling